raazi29/mindmate-emotions-flow/backend/README.md

 - `CACHE_TTL` - Cache time-to-live in seconds (default: 3600)
 - `CACHE_SIZE` - Maximum number of items in cache (default: 1000)
 - `LOG_LEVEL` - Logging level (default: INFO)
+- `USE_LOCAL_NEUROFEEL` - Set to true to use the local NeuroFeel model instead of the Hugging Face API (default: false)

 ## Integrating with Frontend